Home Infusion Therapy

 Most commercial and government health insurances including Medicare and Medicaid provide coverage for IVIG.
 However, each payor has different rules regarding which diseases are covered and where IVIG is administered (i.e. hospital, physicians office, nursing home or patients home).
 Many insurance companies require pre-authorization before the start of IVIG treatment.
 In cases of using IVIG therapy off-label (i.e. experimental or investigational) many insurance plans require case-by-case approval for the treatment.

-Please note that the content on this website is not intended to be a substitute for professional medical advice, diagnosis or treatment.
-KabaFusion does not recommend or endorse any specific tests, products, procedures or other information mentioned on this website.
-Please review our Terms of Use section for additional details.
+Please note that the content on this website is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
+KabaFusion does not recommend or endorse any specific tests, products, procedures, or other information mentioned on this website.

 Experience the difference with KabaFusion's Patient-Focused Care